IDMNYU/p5-fundamentals/_pages/ai/transformers.md

 But, if we look at `sttResult.text`, we'll see that we're getting garbage.

-The `mRecSound.buffer.getChannelData(0)` function definitely returns our recorded samples, but, if we print `mRecSound.buffer.sampleRate`, we'll see that our browser likes to record audio at $$44\text{,}100$$ or $$48\text{,}000$$ samples per second, where our model wants to analyze audio recorded at $$16\text{,}00$$ samples per second.
+The `mRecSound.buffer.getChannelData(0)` function definitely returns our recorded samples, but, if we print `mRecSound.buffer.sampleRate`, we'll see that our browser likes to record audio at $$44\text{,}100$$ or $$48\text{,}000$$ samples per second, where our model wants to analyze audio recorded at $$16\text{,}000$$ samples per second.

-Resampling audio in `JavaScript` isn't easy or fun.
+Resampling audio in `JavaScript` isn't easy nor fun.
 Luckily, there's a function called `resample()` included in this sketch that will do just that.
-It takes $$3$$ arguments: the samples, the original sample rate and the target sample rate, and returns a resampled version of the audio, ready to be analyzed and transcribed by our model:
+It takes $$3$$ arguments: the list of samples, the original sample rate and the target sample rate.
+It eventually (asynchronously) returns a resampled version of the audio, ready to be analyzed and transcribed by our model:

 ```js
 let samples16k = await resample(